dtcenter/METexpress/README.md

 ##### or to get build options
 [yourMetexpressDir]/scripts/common/metexpress_build_deploy_apps.sh -h

-This will build one or all of the apps, and issue errors if the apps fail to build.
 ### You must use a repository to install METexpress
 METexpress can only be installed from Docker images.
 There are always the most recent images, maintained by the developers, at this [repository](https://github.com/dtcenter/METexpress).
 These instructions are to allow you to create your own private repository and to build the app images from scratch, and to push those apps to your own private repository.